maximilien/knfun/README.md

 # Next steps

 This initial demo was [presented](docs/kubecon-2019-sandiego.pdf) at the IBM mini-theater at KubeCon San Diego on Thursday November 21st, 2019.
-Additionally, there are three immediate next steps I would like to see for v2 of this demo:
+Additionally, there are two immediate next steps I would like to see for v2 of this demo:

 1. Improve the UI output for the `SummaryFn`.
 In particular making it more dynamic and usable for live demos.
 2. Use Knative's eventing to refresh the `SummaryFn` page automatically when new tweets are available.
 This assumes a Twitter API Knative importer and broker is available.